ArubaKube/flower-demo/README.md

-# liqo-federated-learning
-Federated Learning demo using Flower framework and Liqo for multi-cluster setup
+# POC: Federated Learning using Flower on a multi-cluster environment powered by Liqo